How to Apply | FAQs | Grant-writing Advice | Apply

 - The Rooftop Filmmakers Watertower Feature Film Grant is intended to support the fair wages of cast and crew working on the film.
 We are particularly interested in allowing a film to pay an individual who will make a crucial impact on the film, such as augmenting the cast, or bringing in a vital crew member the production couldn’t otherwise afford.
 The grant should not be used for equipment, services or overhead.
 In your application, under “How will you make use of the selected grants,” please make a clear and compelling case for how you will utilize this cash to fulfill the intended purpose of the grant.

-- The Technological Cinevideo Services Camera (TCS) Grant provides 21 consecutive days of high-quality camera and lens equipment for one feature-length film.
-Read about TCS equipment list here.
-The package must be picked up in Manhattan, NY, but can be used anywhere.
+- The ARRI Rental Grant provides 21 consecutive days of high-quality camera and lens equipment for two feature-length film.
+The package must be picked up in Long Island City,New York, but can be used anywhere.
 The selected film will receive a full camera, lens and peripherals package.
-It must be used within 18 months of notification (on or before June 2023).
+It must be used within 18 months of notification .

 - The Edgeworx Post-Production Grant will provide 1-2 weeks of post services to one feature-length film.
 Edgeworx areas of expertise include motion graphic design, animation, VFX, editorial and finishing, and you can read more about their work here.
 Previous grants have done titles and graphics, image cleanup and removals, compositing and special effects.
 Edgeworx is based in upstate New York, but work can be done remotely.